 There are a few differences between Visa and Mastercard credit cards, such as the network-level benefits they offer, but those differences are relatively small.
 The two card networks have a lot in common, including extensive worldwide acceptance.
 As a result, it’s more worthwhile to compare individual credit card offers than to focus on getting a card from a particular network.

-Most Chase credit cards are on the Visa network, though there are also a few Chase cards on the Mastercard network, such as the Chase Freedom Flex.
-In other words, Chase can be Visa or Mastercard, depending on which Chase credit card you have.
+Most Chase credit cards are on the Visa network.
+However, there are also a few Chase cards on the Mastercard network, such as the Chase Freedom Flex card.
+The network varies by card, so your Chase credit card can be either a Visa or Mastercard.

 Chase Freedom Unlimited® is fairly hard to get, as it requires at least good credit for approval, meaning a minimum credit score of 700.
 The Chase Freedom Unlimited card is even harder to get with scores lower than that.
 Applicants for Chase Freedom Unlimited will also need an annual income that demonstrates an ability to make at least the card’s minimum payment every month.
 In addition, Chase considers factors such as your existing debt, monthly housing payment amount, and number of recently opened credit accounts, among others.… read full answer